Metal detecting holidays in England with the World's most successful metal detecting club.20 years plus.

 the hole and bang, still another signal.
 Ok, redig it out, get down

-to that level We sat there
+to that level

 for quite a while in awe just looking at these things.
 Someone mentioned